 Lee’s strong entrepreneurial skills are reflected in guiding the development of new products from initial business case presentation through the successful product launch of several key innovations.
 In 2017, Carlson established an independent contracting and consulting practice that includes client avionics companies, STC engineering facilities and several other aerospace concerns.

 Carlson has been an invited presenter at conferences of Aircraft Electronics Association, AOPA Pilot Forums, World Aviation Training Summits, International Society of Air Safety Investigators and SAE International.
-Lee has participated in EUROCAE, AEEC, RTCA and FAA NextGen committees and was appointed to the Loss of Control Joint Safety Implementation Team, a national joint government/industry safety advisory board tasked with developing recommendations to improve pilot training and reduce civilian aviation accident rates.
+Lee has participated in EUROCAE, AEEC, RTCA and FAA NextGen committees and was appointed to the Loss of Control Joint Safety Implementation Team..

 Carlson has subject matter expertise with voice and data recorder products, transponder and ADS-B systems, infrared imaging products, flight management systems, cockpit display products and other integrated and federated avionics systems.